 The Monitoring Committee reserves the right to change the ERDF allocation for the above actions at any time.
 The indicative project size helps applicants to adapt their project size to the financial framework of the programme.
 Projects with the total budget less than 200.000 € cannot be supported.
 The maximum budget of the project is not limited.

-Protection and preservation of the natural capital
+6. Protection and preservation of the natural capital

-1. Priority axis: Green cooperations
+Priority axis: 1 - Green cooperations

-1.2 Specific objective: Protection and preservation of nature, biodiversity and green infrastructure
+Specific objective: 1.2 - Protection and preservation of nature, biodiversity and green infrastructure

-1.2.1 Action: Protection and preservation of the natural capital
+Action: 1.2.1 - Protection and preservation of the natural capital